 Monitor your cash flow

-With a system like KitchenNmbrs, you can automatically track your food cost and variable costs, so you always have current figures for your cash flow calculation.
+Tools like KitchenNmbrs can automatically track your food cost and variable expenses, giving you current figures for your cash flow calculations.

 How do you calculate your monthly cash flow requirement? (step by step)